Humble & Fred: Back on live terrestrial radio in the GTA: Funny 820 (2018–2021)

 On September 17, 2018, Humble & Fred began airing weekday mornings on Funny 820, a Bell Media-owned AM station based in Hamilton, Ontario, with the same material made available for download/streaming as a podcast shortly after the end of the daily live show.
 A continuation of the same type of business arrangement they had previously agreed with SiriusXM Canada, the Funny 820 content-licensing deal also saw the duo carried live—this time on terrestrial radio—without direct monetary compensation, but having their four hourly live reads of podcast sponsor ads aired on an extra platform, and thus potentially increasing their revenue by getting an opportunity to charge more for those spots.
 The 7-9a.m. daily live broadcast, with two 5-minute breaks per hour so that the station could insert local traffic and weather, also represented a bit of a milestone for the duo, marking their return to live terrestrial broadcasting in the Greater Toronto Area region for the first time after thirteen years since the show's 2005 cancellation at Mix 99.9.

 The show was also carried by 88.7 The River from Mount Forest, Ontario in addition to its cut-up segments re-airing during weekends on Newstalk 1010 in Toronto.
-At the time of joining the Funny 820 morning schedule in 2018, the Humble & Fred podcast audience reportedly averaged between 12,000-15,000 downloads per day.
+At the time of joining the Funny 820 morning schedule in 2018, the Humble & Fred podcast audience reportedly averaged between 12,000 and 15,000 downloads per day.

 As part of the February 2021 Bell Media layoffs that saw the corporation cut hundreds of radio and television jobs across Canada, Funny 820 informed the duo of its decision to end the Humble & Fred content-licensing deal, setting April 10, 2021 as the last day the station will carry the show.
 In response, on February 18, 2021, Humble & Fred quit the radio station live on air near the end of the show.
 Concluding that the podcast had gained enough of an audience along with a steady number of sponsors over the years, the duo decided to go on only as a podcasting operation.